syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Toolbox-Configuration.md

 The Syncfusion<sup style="font-size:70%">&reg;</sup> Toolbox utility adds the Syncfusion<sup style="font-size:70%">&reg;</sup> WinForms controls into the Visual Studio .NET toolbox.

 N> Visual Studio Express Edition does not support toolbox configuration.
 However, you can manually configure the Syncfusion<sup style="font-size:70%">&reg;</sup> controls into the Visual Studio Express Toolbox.
-To do so, refer the [Manual Toolbox Configuration](https://help.Syncfusion.com/common/faq/how-to-configure-the-toolbox-of-visual-studio-manually).
+To do so, refer to the [Manual Toolbox Configuration](https://help.Syncfusion.com/common/faq/how-to-configure-the-toolbox-of-visual-studio-manually).

-Syncfusion<sup style="font-size:70%">&reg;</sup> controls will be automatically configured in the Visual Studio toolbox, while installing the Syncfusion<sup style="font-size:70%">&reg;</sup> Windows Forms installer, if the <b>“Configure Syncfusion<sup style="font-size:70%">&reg;</sup> Controls in Visual Studio”</b> checkbox is selected from installer UI.
+Syncfusion<sup style="font-size:70%">&reg;</sup> controls will be automatically configured in the Visual Studio toolbox while installing the Syncfusion<sup style="font-size:70%">&reg;</sup> Windows Forms installer, if the <b>“Configure Syncfusion<sup style="font-size:70%">&reg;</sup> Controls in Visual Studio”</b> checkbox is selected in the installer UI.

 Use the following steps to add the Syncfusion<sup style="font-size:70%">&reg;</sup> WinForms controls through the Syncfusion<sup style="font-size:70%">&reg;</sup> Toolbox Installer:

-1. To launch Toolbox configuration utility, follow either one of the options below:
+1. To launch the Toolbox configuration utility, follow either one of the options below:

    **Option 1:**
    To open the Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel, click **Add On and Utilities > Toolbox Installer**.